 Typical course load2 classes per semester

 The University of Missouri is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.
 The MU School of Law is fully accredited by the American Bar Association.
-See the ABA Official Guide to Law Schools.
 The School of Law is a charter member of the Association of American Law Schools.

-Ladehoff is currently Director of the Campus Mediation Service and is Director of the LLM in Dispute Resolution Program.
+Ladehoff is currently director of the Campus Mediation Service and is director of the LLM in dispute resolution program.
 He is a 1994 graduate of the UNL College of Law and litigated environmental cases for the U.S. Department of Justice.
-Prior to coming to Columbia, he was Executive Director of The Central Mediation Center in Kearney, Nebraska.
+Prior to coming to Mizzou, he was executive director of the Central Mediation Center in Kearney, Nebraska.